 The following exercise teaches you to calibrate the machine to confirm the factory pump setting.
 The pump should be set at 40 microliters per board.
+NOTE: This test will not work if the machine is set to CLEAN ONLY.

 1. Apply power to the machine and menu to the: